drorm/meteor-sql/README.md

 This is an initial implementation of Meteor SQL.
 It currently only supports MySQL.

 # Features
-* Full server side support of select, insert, update and delete on a table.
+* Full server side support of select, insert, update and delete on a table
-* All changes get propagated to all clients as with MongoDb
+* All changes get propagated to all subscribed clients as with MongoDb
 * Changes to the db from other apps are detected immediately (100ms, configurable), and propagated to the client
 * Light weight implementation
  * Changes are handled by triggers, no diffs to existing queries needed